Timescape (1992 film)

 Timescape, released on video as Grand Tour: Disaster in Time, is a 1992 American science fiction film directed by David Twohy and starring Jeff Daniels and Ariana Richards, with a cameo appearance by Robert Colbert, one of the co-stars of Irwin Allen's 1960s TV series The Time Tunnel.
-Twohy wrote the screenplay, which is loosely based on the 1946 novella "Vintage Season" by Henry Kuttner and C.L.
-Moore (writing as Lawrence O'Donnell).
+Twohy wrote the screenplay, which is loosely based on the 1946 novella "Vintage Season" by Henry Kuttner and C. L. Moore (writing as Lawrence O'Donnell).
+It was released in 2023 on Blu-ray by Unearthed Films with the title The Grand Tour.

 Plot

 The grieving widower Ben Wilson is renovating an old guest house on the outskirts of his hometown with his young daughter, Hillary.
 The local bus driver, Oscar, arrives with a group of peculiarly behaved and dressed tourists, who insist on staying at the remote guest house, instead of the town center's large hotel.
 When Ben aids one of the tourists, Quish, after a minor accident, he discovers that Quish's passport is inexplicably stamped with locations, dated decades apart, that correspond to famous disasters, including the 1906 San Francisco earthquake, the crash of the Hindenburg, and the 1980 eruption of Mount St. Helens.
 Ben confronts Quish, who responds only by warning Ben to leave town.
 Meanwhile, Ben's vengeful father-in-law, Judge Caldwell, who blames Ben for his daughter's death, has Ben declared an unfit parent and takes custody of Hillary.

-One of the tourists, Reeve, confirms Ben's suspicions about their true nature: they are time-travelers from the future who visit famous disasters from their past.
+One of the tourists, Reeve, confirms Ben's suspicions about their true nature: They are time-travelers from the future who visit famous disasters from their past.
 She drugs and seduces Ben and leaves him unconscious.
 Oscar finds and revives him.
 As they attempt to confront the tourists at the guest house, a meteorite strike devastates the town.
-Ben finds Hilary alive at Caldwell's house, and they spend the night and help survivors while the tourists stroll through the devastation in detached fascination.
-The next day, Ben realizes that the tourists are still in town;l.
+Ben finds Hillary alive at Caldwell's house, and they spend the night and help survivors while the tourists stroll through the devastation in detached fascination.
+The next day, Ben realizes that the tourists are still in town.
 He deduces that they are awaiting a second disaster, which will soon affect a local school, which is being used as a relief center.
 As he rushes there, a gas explosion destroys the building and kills Hillary and most of the other erstwhile survivors, as well as Quish, who had followed Ben.
 The tourists take Ben prisoner so that an official from their time, the Undersecretary, can investigate and attempt to mend Ben's "timescape."
 After Ben accuses Reeve of lacking humanity, she slips him Quish's passport, which conceals a time travel device.